 Overland travel in Canada is mostly by car, and it’s a great country for a road trip with good roads and some awesome scenery.
 You can also get around by Greyhound and other bus services; the buses are decent, but travel times are long e.g. I took a 15-hour bus from Vancouver to Banff… but I intentionally took an early morning bus in order to be able to see the country outside the window, and spent most of that day gazing at the beautiful mountains and lakes of the BC interior, so it was pretty cool.
 Doing it again wouldn’t be such an enticing prospect to be honest though… next time, I’ll take the train!

 The only well-developed (i.e. fast, modern, and frequent) rail services cover the main population corridor through Windsor, Toronto, Ottawa, Montreal and Quebec.
 Passenger trains in the rest of Canada are more of a tourist thing; slow but comfortable, somewhat pricey but surely a great way to see the country.
 I’d love to do the 3-day Vancouver-Toronto route on The Canadian, or ride the Hudson Bay from Winnipeg up to Churchill (to see the gathering polar bears in autumn).
-As ever, Seat61 is the best corner of the internet for rail travel enthusiasts and has a good map here showing the train routes you can do in Canada.
+You can book Canadian rail tickets on 12go here

 There are also domestic ferries serving the coastlines and islands, the major ones being to Vancouver Island and Haida Gwaii (aka Queen Charlotte Islands, from Prince Rupert) in BC, and between Prince Edward Island, Nova Scotia, Newfoundland and Labrador in the Maritimes (the Atlantic provinces).
 Local ferries serve smaller islands, such as Bowen Island near Vancouver, but the vast spread of barely populated islands in the Canadian Arctic is accessible only by air.
 Some of these domestic routes can be booked online with Direct Ferries.